 Step 3: Clean the Sink Off

-Before your setup a new kitchen faucet, it’s good to do some cleaning works on the sink’s surface and waterline.
+Before you set up a new kitchen faucet, it’s good to do some cleaning works on the sink’s surface and waterline.
 Most commonly, sealant and grime are the stuff that sticks the sink around.
 There are a few chemicals available to deal with such stubborn.
 Or you can also use a scrubber.

 Step 4: Go Through the New Faucet’s Manual

 As you know, every faucet has something new in it that differs it from others.
-In case you used something exactly similar, it’s better to guide yourself through the product annual.
+In case you used something precisely similar, it’s better to guide yourself through the product annual.

 Step 5: Set the Deck Place